 I'm agraph.
 Click here to add your own text and edit me.
 I’m a great place for you to tell a story and let your users know a little more about you.

-Enma Saiz is a physician (a pathologist) who is currently pursuing her passion--visual art--at the School of the Art Institute of Chicago in their Low-Residency MFA program.
+Enma Saiz is a physician (a pathologist) who is currently pursuing her passion--visual art.
+She graduated from the School of the Art Institute of Chicago, receiving her MFA in 2020.
 She enjoys working in many media, namely video, sculpture, installation, painting, ceramics, print-making, and mixed media collage.
 As a physician-scientist, she is a keen observer of nature and enjoys incorporating her scientific knowledge into her work, as in Love Beat.
 As a breast cancer survivor who diagnosed her own tumor microscopically, microscopic imagery also permeates her work.
 As a woman artist, she recognizes how grossly underrepresented women are in the world of art as well as in other, predominantly scientific fields.
 In her bamboo series, she depicts women in their plight to overcome their overwhelmingly difficult circumstances.
 Enma also possesses a unique sense of humor as evidenced by her Purple Dog art, where she showcases Bo, her rescue dog, in different South Florida settings.

 My work is driven by the urgency to convey social messages.
 I use color, pattern, and light in my paintings to convey those messages.
 I enjoy using bright, hot colors to give a spirited flavor to my work.
 This is a function of the hot, tropical climate enveloping the island where I was born, Cuba, and where I have lived for most of my life, Miami, Florida.
 I also use bamboo in my mixed media pieces because I am surrounded by it in my tropical backyard.
 Patterns also tend to dominate my work, including linear patterns as in the bamboo waveform pieces where sound waves are turned into visual forms with bamboo sticks cut in vertical sound wave patterns.
 Patterns borrowed from my practice as a medical doctor/pathologist also find their way into my pieces including benign and malignant tissue patterns as seen through the microscope, EKG patterns and patterns in nature--roots, leaves, and feathers.
 Planning the overall pattern into the design of a piece or watching it emerge also intrigues me, as in the checkerboard pattern of Eleven twenty-seven or the radial pattern of my Mangrove piece.
 Light also plays an important role, as in the Eleven twenty-seven painting where light from below casts shadows on the sewing machine and on the collapsing boards, creating additional two-dimensional representations in the painting.
 Light and shadow also play an important role in my installations, including the Fallacy of the Foam piece on migrations across water and in the Yemaya goddess installation.